CDC probing 109 liver illnesses in kids, including 5 deaths - NewsBreak

 This week, the World Health Organization officials said they had reports of almost 300 probable cases in 20 countries.

-In the U.S., most of the children were toddlers, nearly all were hospitalized and eight received liver transplants
+In the U.S., 94% of the children were hospitalized and eight received liver transplants.

 “It’s still a very rare occurrence,” Butler said.
 “A majority of these cases have recovered and recovered fully.”